On the Blackbody Spectrum of Kilonovae: Derivation of the Modified Blackbody

 The effective temperature, $T_{\rm obs}$, (in the observers frame of reference) is boosted from the temperature in the emitted frame, $T_{\rm emitted}$, by the relativistic Doppler correction, $\delta(\mu)$.

-Here, $\gamma$ is the lorentz factor, $\beta$ is the velocity of the expanding photosphere, $v_{bb}$, in units of the speed of light and $\mu = \cos(\theta)$ with $\theta$ being the angle between the direction of expansion and the line-of-sight.
-Naturally, the Doppler correction varies across the different surface-elements.
+Here, $\gamma$ is the lorentz factor, $\beta$ is the velocity of the expanding photosphere, $v_{bb}$, in units of the speed of light.
+Naturally, the Doppler correction (and in extension $T_{\rm obs}$) varies across the different surface-elements.
+However, due to the varying time-delays to the rapidly cooling photosphere, $T_{\rm emitted}$ also changes across the surface, as we will detail next.